Lafourche Parish Profile

 Build leaders and good citizens through 4-H Youth Development

-• Monthly lessons in life skills are conducted at monthly club meetings
+• Monthly lessons from the Health Rocks! curriculum are conducted at club meetings

 • Expand programming outside of traditional 4-H programming

-• Develop and implement the year’s hunger and poverty service-learning project throughout the parish
+• Develop and implement the year’s environmental awareness service-learning project throughout the parish

 Strengthen families and communities